carnival-data/carnival/docs/index.md

 ## <a name="using-carnival"></a>Using Carnival
 Carnival is a library that can be used directly in scripts or included in a JVM application.
 Carnival has been developed using [Groovy](https://groovy-lang.org) scripts and the [Micronaut](https://micronaut.io) framework as test application environments.

 The only requirement to use Carnival in a JVM application is to include the required Carnival dependencies.
 There is a [Carnival Gradle Plugin](https://plugins.gradle.org/plugin/io.github.carnival-data.carnival) that will add the dependencies.
+See the [Github repository](https://github.com/carnival-data/carnival/tree/master/app/carnival-gradle) and the file [CarnivalLibraryPlugin.groovy](https://github.com/carnival-data/carnival/blob/master/app/carnival-gradle/src/main/groovy/carnival/gradle/CarnivalLibraryPlugin.groovy) for more information about the plugin.

+Plugin usage:

 ```Gradle
 plugins {